frankkienl/OuyaLauncherFrankkieNL/README.md

 Want your normal OUYA Launcher back?
 Just uninstall this app.
 Go to Advanced Settings, Apps, FrankkieOuyaLauncher, click Uninstall

+Note: you must install SuperUser or SuperSu to turn off the console via this Launcher.
+(Or just press the power button, or open the stock launcher)

 Screenshot:

 ![Screenshot](https://raw.github.com/frankkienl/OuyaLauncherFrankkieNL/master/screenshots/ouya_launcher7.jpg "Screenshot")